With a carry-on bag and lightweight construction, this model from a brand our fitness expert trusts has been designed with its users in mind.

 Includes large poster with photos of exercises.
 Suggestions include moves for beginner, intermediate, and advanced users.
 Beloved by those who like to do Pilates while traveling.
-Comes with carrying pouch.
+Comes with a carrying pouch.

 The dual-sided foam pads prevent the ring from slipping away from your body.
 Offers an ample amount of resistance for more intense sessions.
-Available in 3 fun colors to match with other home gym accessories.
+Available in three fun colors to match with other home gym accessories.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 The Pilates ring is often known by another name in Pilates circles: the magic circle.
 The magic circle is an accessory designed to provide added resistance when performing certain exercises.
 While you don’t need a ring to perform Pilates movements, it’s a great add-on for increasing tension and making a workout more challenging.

 A Pilates ring is a useful tool for everyone, from beginner Pilates enthusiasts to experienced practitioners.
 Created by the founder of Pilates, Joseph Pilates, the ring can be used for stretching and warm-up activities and is also a helpful for aiding in posture correction.
 Using a ring can help increase core strength and balance as well.